wirelineio/wns/cmd/wnsd-lite/README.md

 ### Initializing the Lite Node

 Export the current state from a WNS node and note the height at which the state was exported (available in the logs).
+WNS needs to be stopped to run export.

 ```bash
 $ wnsd export > ./genesis.json